Update to my original Charter Arms Off Duty Review, published 4/30/18.

 Still, for what the Charter Arms Off Duty is, a pocket revolver or backup gun, it’s a fantastic option as my go to travel self-defense weapon.
 I am combat accurate with it up to 10 yards, the maximum distance I’d ever consider shooting with a firearm with a two inch barrel.

-I do want to point out that this isn’t the only revolver I have a problem with, and is one of the reasons I’m looking forward to Colt’s new Cobra.
+I do want to point out that this isn’t the only revolver I have a problem with, and is one of the reasons I’m looking forward to the Colt Cobra.
 The trigger guard is nice and big, which is perfect for my fat fingers.

 After training with it on several different occasions, I have been able to modify my shooting so it doesn’t happen as much.
 My fingers are quite a bit bigger than the average shooter, and that, coupled with the overall small size of the trigger guard are a recipe for chewed up fingers.